DShirk/mb-docs/docs/Products/Grid/Core Features/grid-instances.md

 ## Instances

 A Grid instance is a container that holds an unstructured dataset and metadata about that dataset.
-The master dataset exists as a Grid instance.
+The master dataset exists as a Grid instance which other instances can be created from.
 The metadata for a Grid instance includes:

 - A title, description, etc
 - Version history for all changes made to that dataset